KelloggKETI/documents/standards.md

 > @todo Include additional information on authentication options.

+Applications MAY collect any other data they require either directly from users or using social authentication.

 ## 3. Platforms, Languages and Frameworks

-Web apps or server backends MAY use any combination on languages required to achieve the desired functionality.
+Web apps or server backends MAY use any combination of languages required to achieve the desired functionality.
 Developers SHOULD be parsimonious with language and framework choice to reduce maintenance overhead.
 This includes:
 - Limiting the number of languages used
 - Choosing common, low learning curve languages
 - Only using well established frameworks